GoogleCloudPlatform/django-demo-app-unicodex/docs/00-test-local.md

 [Clicking on the emoji][hand] shows the designs for that emoji.
 Of which, currently, there are none.
 That's okay, we'll add some.

-Go to the [django admin](http://0.0.0.0:8080/admin) and login with the username and password you set up in `automatesuperuser`.
+Go to the [django admin](http://0.0.0.0:8080/admin) and login with the username and password from `docker-compose.yaml`.
 From there, click on the ["Codepoint" model](http://0.0.0.0:8080/admin/unicodex/codepoint/).
 You should see one listing, `1F44B`.
 Now, select that listing by clicking on the checkbox on the far left side, and in the Action dropdown, select 'Generate designs for available vendor versions'.

 Your `docker-compose` window will show a lot of output.
 What this [admin action](https://docs.djangoproject.com/en/2.2/ref/contrib/admin/actions/) is doing is getting the Emojipedia page for ["waving hand sign"](https://emojipedia.org/waving-hand-sign/), and cross-referencing all the vendors it knows about; downloading and creating the Design objects as it goes.